 All matters related to your Concern will be handled with discretion.
 Reporting can be done anonymously.
 Individuals may choose to identify themselves and will not suffer any retaliatory action for reporting or inquiring in good faith.
-Please refer to the University's Policy of Ethical Practice Policy.
+Please refer to the University's Policy of Ethical Practice.

 What should I do if I feel I am being retaliated against for making the report?

 The University prohibits retaliation for making good faith reports.
-If you believe you are the victim of retaliation for making a report, or have concerns about retaliation, you may utilize the EthicsPoint system or contact the vice president for human resources or the director of internal audit.
+If you believe you are the victim of retaliation for making a report, or have concerns about retaliation, you may utilize the EthicsPoint system or contact the Senior Director, Internal Audit at 412-397-5274, or email@example.com.

 3) Student Concerns

 What if I want to report an academic or other student issue?